The Brian Lee Era

-Not only have the Tigers proven to be one of the SEC's top programs with their effort on the field in seven seasons under Lee's direction, but they have also taken great pride in their performance off the field as they are the unquestioned University leaders in community service as winners of three-straight Tiger Cups in 2009, 2010 and 2011.
+Not only have the Tigers proven to be one of the SEC’s top programs with their effort on the field in 11 seasons under Lee’s direction, but they have also taken great pride in their performance off the field as they are the University leaders in community service each season as winners of four-straight Tiger Cups from 2009-12.

 The Tiger Cup is presented each season by the Tiger Athletic Foundation as part of the annual TAF Academic Excellence Gala to the athletic program that best represents the University with its performance on and off the field.
 The winner of the Tiger Cup is determined using a point system based on a team’s final conference and national ranking, cumulative team grade-point average and community service hours accumulated during the previous academic year.

-Lee's athletes boast a proven track record in the classroom as his teams have earned six NSCAA Team Academic Awards.
-A total of 122 student-athletes were selected to the Southern Conference Academic Honor Roll in his 11 years at Furman, while 73 Tigers have been named to the SEC Academic Honor Roll in his seven seasons in Baton Rouge.
+Lee’s athletes boast a proven track record in the classroom as his teams have earned 10 NSCAA Team Academic Awards.
+A total of 122 student-athletes were selected to the Southern Conference Academic Honor Roll in his 11 years at Furman, while 137 Tigers have been named to the SEC Academic Honor Roll in his 11 seasons in Baton Rouge.

 Lee Brings Proven Track Record to Tigers